syamkumar58/glorify_god_frontend/APPDETAILS.md

       Need more clarity on fixing the UI for title
     - Removed the youtube image box for testing ( No thought on bringing it back )
     - Liked songs song tile overflow fix

+- 5/1/2024
+  - Added min value to slider
+  - Text alignments fixes
+  - Audio player UI changes with blurred background with the song image
+  - Bottom height and UI changes
+  - Home screen app title changed with new font family